commercetools/commercetools-api-reference/API-GUIDELINE.md

 ####Object
 Define an Object property using "ResourceIdentifier" or "Draft" or "Reference" in the name.

 Some examples:

-    shippingMethod => ShippingMethodResourceIdentifier
+    shippingMethod -> ShippingMethodResourceIdentifier
-    shippingRateInput => ShippingRateInputDraft
+    shippingRateInput -> ShippingRateInputDraft
-    product => ProductReference
+    product -> ProductReference
-    shippingDetailsToRemove => ItemShippingDetailsDraft
+    shippingDetailsToRemove -> ItemShippingDetailsDraft
-    discountedPricePerQuantity => DiscountedLineItemPriceForQuantity[]
+    discountedPricePerQuantity -> DiscountedLineItemPriceForQuantity[]
-    discountedPrice => DiscountedLineItemPrice
+    discountedPrice -> DiscountedLineItemPrice

-####Exceptions
-The rules mention have some exceptions:
+####*Exceptions
+The only exception allowed is:
- - it's allowed to write "id" even if is an abbreviation
+ - write "id" even if is an abbreviation
- - "version" is one of the main fields that we have so we can avoid to explicate it better